-L. e.
+- L. e.
 'Black Cherry' – The sweet and tasty fruits are black in color.
-4-8'.
+4 – 8 inches.
 Indeterminate.
 Heirloom.
 65 days.

-L. e.
+- L. e.
 'Gold Medal' – Large, yellow fruit with a hint of blush in the center.
-This full-sized heirloom tomato can weigh between 1-2 pounds.
+This full-sized heirloom tomato can weigh between one and two pounds.
 75 days.

-L. e.
-'Mortgage Lifter' – Produces large (2 pounds and more), mildly flavorful, reddish pink fruit that is very meaty and contains few seeds.
+- L. e.
+'Mortgage Lifter' – Produces large (two pounds and more), mildly flavorful, reddish pink fruit that is very meaty and contains few seeds.
 Indeterminate.
 80 days.

-L. e.
-'Opalka' – An heirloom tomato that produces numerous 6" long by 3" wide red tomatoes.
+- L. e.
+'Opalka' – An heirloom tomato that produces numerous 6-inch-long by 3-inch-wide red tomatoes.
 Sweet in flavor.
-Grows in clusters of 3 to 5, holds well on vine, and has very few seeds.
+Grows in clusters of three to five fruits, holds well on vine, and has very few seeds.
 A great paste tomato.
 85 days.

-L. e.
-'Wapsipinicon Peach' – This heirloom produces 2" pinkish yellow tomatoes that are fuzzy like a peach.
+- L. e.
+'Wapsipinicon Peach' – This heirloom produces 2-inch pinkish yellow tomatoes that are fuzzy like a peach.
 Very flavorful and sweet.
 An excellent gourmet tomato.
 80 days.